rd-7/CMP-review-presentation/README.md

 # AHM-2 Review Meeting - January 2024

-This repository contains the presentation for the Ahmedabad 2 Circle Review Meeting held on **January 18, 2023**.
+This repository contains the presentation for the Ahmedabad 2 Circle Review Meeting.
 The presentation covers key aspects of the NWA analysis and other critical updates for the period.

 ## Project Description